Theodor Innitzer

 Theodor Innitzer (25 December 1875 – 9 October 1955) was Archbishop of Vienna and a cardinal of the Catholic Church.

+Despite his initial support for the Nazi party, his home later became a refuge for Jews, while he strove to alleviate public misery and restore the Austrian Church, disassociating himself from politics.

 Early life

 Innitzer was born in Neugeschrei (Nové Zvolání), part of the town Weipert (Vejprty) in Bohemia, at that time Austria-Hungary, (now Czech Republic).
-He was the son of a passementier Wilhelm Innitzer in Vejprty, House Nr.
-362, later a textile factory worker, and his wife Maria born Seidl, daughter of a mining clerk.
+He was the son of a passementier Wilhelm Innitzer in Vejprty, later a textile factory worker, and his wife Maria born Seidl, daughter of a mining clerk.
 After completing the minimum mandatory school, Innitzer became an apprentice in a textile factory.
-The dean of his home parish supported the young Theodor, which allowed him to attend a gymnasium (1890–1892 Communal-Gymnasium), and Staatsgymnasium (1892–1898) in Kaaden (Kadaň).
+The dean of his home parish supported young Theodor, thus paving the way for him to attend higher schools (Gymnasium) in Kaaden.